ucsb-cs156/w24/lab/jpa02.md

 Run the tests and see them fail.

 Then modify them so that they pass.

+You should commit the changes to the tests to GitHub.

-Note that we are doing TDD "wrong" this time; to do it "the right way",  we should have modified the tests first, and then modified the code so that the tests pass.
-We'll pivot to this style of working once we have a better grasp on all the moving parts here.
+Note that from a "purist" point of view, we are doing TDD "wrong" this time; to do it "the right way",  we should have modified the tests first, and then modified the code so that the tests pass.

+We can pivot to this style of working once we have a better grasp on all the moving parts here&mdash;or not.
+To be honest, there are times when the pure TDD approach is good, and other times when it's more effective to get something working, and then figure out how to test it.
+It's good to understand various ways of approaching testing, and the pros/cons of each approach.

 # Step 10: Adding links to running web app in the README.md